-More than 67% of SaaS companies experienced annual churn rates of 5% or higher.
+More than 67% of SaaS marketing companies experienced annual churn rates of 5% or higher heading into 2022.

 If you’re reading this, then you probably have raised some money and are in the weeds of trying to grow a software-as-a-service (SaaS) platform.
 Right?
 Better yet, you’ve already launched a SaaS platform, and you’re looking for ways to scale your customer base and MRR.
 Great!

 We’re here to provide you with actionable insights that will allow you to refine your SaaS marketing and overarching SaaS growth strategy – by hiring a savvy marketing agency with experience working with platforms just like yours.

 In this article, we will discuss some key points that’ll help you assess the suitability of SaaS to the needs of your enterprise software and the benefits of partnering with a niche B2B SaaS marketing agency.
 By the time you finish reading this, you’ll be ready to find the right SaaS marketing agency that focuses on effective SaaS growth hacking to scale MRR and minimize SaaS customer churn.

 High-growth companies offer a return to shareholders 5 times greater than medium-growth companies.
 (Mckinsey)

 As you’re probably finding out, churn is a primary concern.
 Executing on lead generation and customer acquisition is great, but it’s a complete waste of money if you can’t retain that customer.

 The SaaS ecosystem covers a variety of industries, including retail, health, hospitality, non-profit, real estate, transportation, professional services.
 Software applications are taking over in every industry – accounting/financial services, call center functions, business intelligence, enterprise resource planning, document management, customer relationship management… As we venture into this new decade, this list will continue to grow exponentially!